 As Taadidiin Tours suggests, the best time of the day is 11:00 AM – 12:20 PM.
 At this time, you have the best chance to see any light shafts in the canyons.
 But keep in mind that it might be only valid if you visit in the summer.
 The best time should be from May to late July.
 Sometimes in August and early September, but it depends on the weather.

-It’s worth to know that actually, you will visit two parts of the canyon.
+It’s worth knowing that actually, you will visit two parts of the canyon.
 One to the left there is very small and one to the right that is bigger and has the famous X sign visible.
 The name comes from this X in the canyon on your right.
 You can try to catch light beams in both parts.
+Book your tour!

 Usually, it wasn’t necessary for most of the dates and out of peak hours.
-But after Navajo closed Lower and Upper Antelope Canyons, things can change.
+But after the Navajo closed Lower and Upper Antelope Canyons, things changed.
+And also due to COVID-19 things changed.
 So we highly recommend making a reservation, especially during the high season.
-This way, you can make sure to go for a tour at a specific time (if you want to catch light shafts in the summer).
+All details can check on the official Antelope Canyon X website.

 What to bring with you?